A strange calf has been born in Australia with a laughing ‘smiley’ on its back.

 This little calf is a breed of Holstein Friesian cow from Holland who is now being called ‘Happy’ after having a smiling smiley on his back.

 According to ABC News, ‘Happy’ was born on a farm in Ripplebrook, West Gippsland.
-The farm is owned by Megan and Barry Koster, who raise about 700 calves each year.
+The farm is own by Megan and Barry Koster, who raise about 700 calves each year.

-When Happy was born, Barry Koster noticed that he had various markings on his body, but was surprised to see that the cub’s back had a smiling face.
+When Happy was born, Barry Koster noticed that he had various markings on his body.
+But was surprise to see that the cub’s back had a smiling face.

 “It will now go to the bulls and become a little pet,” he said.
 Some of our employees are willing to adopt him.